Holmleigh Park High School

 Holmleigh Park High School is a co-educational secondary school and sixth form with academy status in Tuffley, Gloucester, Gloucestershire, England.
 The number of pupils currently attending is approximately 1,152.
 Headteacher Dan Hudson took over in June 2023.

 History

 The school opened in 1971 as Beaufort School.
 It was later renamed Beaufort Community School.
 In September 2010, The academy opened its new Sixth Form Centre and also became a member of The South Gloucester Learning Trust with four other local schools.
 In October 2013, the school converted to academy status, as part of the OUR Co-operative Academies Trust.

 In September 2019, the academy was rebranded and joined the Greenshaw Learning Trust, following several years of underperformance.
 A new Headteacher was appointed, and the school relaunched as Holmleigh Park High School, with a new uniform and new school rules.
 In particular, strict new rules have been introduced around uniform, behaviour and homework completion.
-The new headteacher is Patrick Farmbrough who started on 1 September 2019.
+The new headteacher was Patrick Farmbrough who started on 1 September 2019.

 Uniform

-Uniform, current (as of September 2019):
+Uniform, current (as of 19 December 2025):